The objective of the game is to get closer to 21 than the dealer without going over.

-- Perfect Pair means that your first two cards or the dealer’s first two cards form a pair of the same suit (for example, a pair of 4 of Diamonds).
+- Perfect Pair means that your or dealer’s first two cards form a pair of the same suit (for example, a pair of 4 of Diamonds).

-- Colored Pair means that your first two cards or the dealer’s first two cards form a pair of the same color but different suit (for example, 4 of Diamonds and 4 of Hearts).
+- Colored Pair means that your or dealer’s first two cards form a pair of the same color but different suit (for example, 4 of Diamonds and 4 of Hearts).

-- Red/Black Pair means that your first two cards or the dealer’s first two cards form a pair, but with different colors and suits (for example, 4 of Diamonds and 4 of Spades).
+- Red/Black Pair means that your or dealer’s first two cards form a pair, but with different colors and suits (for example, 4 of Diamonds and 4 of Spades).

 |Three of a Kind||30:1|

 - The payout format used here means that when you win, you get back your bet plus an amount that is a multiple of your bet.